mobxjs/mobx-react/README.md

 While `observer` converts both props and state into observable objects, this is only done *after* the first rendering is finished.
 In this case it is better to put such reactions inside other post-render lifecycle methods such as componentDidMount.
-Note that this restriction only applies to props/state, not to observable values.
+Note that this restriction only applies to props/state, not to other observable values.

 **I see React warnings about `forceUpdate` / `setState` from React**